makrai/notes/galassi1902-attention-overview.md

     of embeddings
   * In other cases, attention-based models paving the way to radically new approaches for some tasks
-    * Bahdanau+’s work [2] to the field of machine translation
+    * Bahdanau+’s work Bahdanau, Cho, and Bengio (2015) to the field of machine translation
-    * the expressive power of memory networks [59] significantly contributed to the idea of using deep networks for reasoning tasks
+    * the expressive power of memory networks Sukhbaatar+ (2015) significantly contributed to the idea of using deep networks for reasoning tasks

 # II A general model of attention and its components 3

-* We use a well-known MT architecture introduced by Bahdanau+ [2] as an illustration and an instance of the general model
+* We use a well-known MT architecture introduced by Bahdanau+ Bahdanau, Cho, and Bengio (2015) as an illustration and an instance of the general model
-* To illustrate, we briefly describe a classic attention architecture, called RNNsearch [2]
+* To illustrate, we briefly describe a classic attention architecture, called RNNsearch Bahdanau, Cho, and Bengio (2015)
   * historical significance and for its simplicity

 ## A. Example for Machine Translation and Alignment